-Keep talking to him about drinking and driving, and the choices and consequences of drugs.
-Open his eyes to all the ways he can make positive decisions for himself.
+Keep talking to them about drinking and driving, and the choices and consequences of drugs.
+Open their eyes to all the ways they can make positive decisions for themselves.

-Encourage him to stay physically active, especially if he's moved on from high school sports teams.
+Encourage them to stay physically active, especially if they have moved on from high school sports teams.

-The pressure to be part of the conversation on social media may cause him to check his phone compulsively.
-If he's moved out of the house, he may need help figuring out how much gaming and screen time is too much.
-Talk to him about priorities like studying and sleep.
-Help guide him on how to balance screen time with sports, activities, and in-person communication.
+The pressure to be part of the conversation on social media may cause them to check their phone compulsively.
+If they've moved out of the house, they may need help figuring out how much gaming and screen time is too much.
+Talk to them about priorities like studying and sleep.
+Help guide them on how to balance screen time with sports, activities, and in-person communication.

-Most importantly, be present and available when he's around.
-Create opportunities, like taking a walk, to create spaces where he feels comfortable to share what's going on with him or ask for guidance.
-Even if you don't agree with his opinions, be respectful of them.
+Most importantly, be present and available when they are around.
+Create opportunities, like taking a walk, to create spaces where they feel comfortable to share what's going on with them or ask for guidance.
+Even if you don't agree with their opinions, be respectful of them.

-You’re still his parent.
-And he still needs you to be a parent, not a friend.
-Model the adult you want him to be.
+You’re still their parent.
+And they still need you to be a parent, not a friend.
+Model the adult you want them to be.